Bolivia Adventure

 We were leaving our hotel close to noon and meeting our local Bolivian guides with SUVs.
 And we will drive in our comfortable SUVs toward the city of Tupiza.

-Late evening, we will check in to our hotel.
+In the late evening, we will check in to our hotel.

 Included: transportation to Tupiza, English guide, hotel in Tupiza